-Thank you to everyone who participated in our engagement and shared their feedback on the four proposed design concept options for active transportation upgrades along Thorne Ave.
+Thank you to everyone who shared feedback on the proposed active transportation upgrades on Thorne Ave.

 Sign up to receive project updates by clicking the "+Follow" button near the top of this page.